-Trauma Center Trauma Sensitive Yoga (TCTSY) is a new treatment approach that allows trauma survivors to have a present moment experience both physically and emotionally.
-Tools will be given to help clients re-inhabit their bodies in a safe way.
-Individuals will set their own pace during sessions, and explore gentle, supportive movements and breathing exercises, using yoga as part of the healing process.
+Trauma Center Trauma Sensitive Yoga (TCTSY) is an evidenced based adjunctive treatment for complex trauma or chronic, treatment-resistant Post Traumatic Stress Disorder (PTSD).
+A program of the Center for Trauma and Embodiment (CFTE) at JRI, it is the only empirically validated yoga-based practice of its kind to have met the criteria for inclusion in the National Registry of Evidenced-based Programs and Policies (NREPP).
+Through this practice, opportunities are provided to facilitate present moment experiences to support participants and clients to safely engage and interact with their bodies through physical shapes and forms.
+Individuals set their own pace during sessions, and explore gentle, supportive movements and breathing exercises, using yoga as part of the healing process.
 In addition to yoga, TCTSY has foundations in Trauma Theory, Attachment Theory, and Neuroscience.
 No yoga experience is necessary.

-Though this practice was established with trauma survivors in mind, almost anyone can benefit from this gentle, supportive form of yoga.
-Those suffering from depression, anxiety, or other mental distress can greatly benefit from its effects.
+Though this practice was established with trauma survivors in mind, almost anyone can benefit from this gentle, supportive form of yoga, including those who experience depression, anxiety, or other mental distress.
 Individuals who may not be ready to try yoga on their own or in the group setting can use this practice as an introduction to yoga in a safe and supportive individual setting.

-Clients receiving psychotherapy services outside of Integrative Wellness Therapies can use these sessions as adjunct treatment to existing clinical work.
+Clients receiving psychotherapy services outside of Integrative Wellness Therapies can use these sessions as adjunctive treatment to existing clinical work.

 To learn more about TCTSY, please click here.